How to get to Singapore Zoo (costs and time compared)

 This guide is focussed on the Singapore Zoo, the timing is a little different if you’re going to the Bird Paradise or the Night Safari (River Wonders always shares transport with the Zoo).

 A ticket costs S$8.
 This fare is paid per person per direction, meaning that a return journey costs S$16.
 For solo travellers and couples, I feel this is a good deal.
-If you’re travelling in a group of three or more, consider taking taxis are hiring a private transfer to get you to the Zoo.
+If you’re travelling in a group of three or more, consider taking taxis or hiring a private transfer to get you to the Zoo.

 Tickets should be booked in advance to ensure you get a seat on the coach.